-Croydon Food Flagship aims to encourage people to grow their own food, learn to cook healthier meals and to understand the importance of a balanced, nutritious diet in preventing obesity.
+Croydon Food Flagship aimed to encourage people to grow their own food, learn to cook healthier meals and understand the importance of a balanced, nutritious diet in preventing obesity.

 Croydon Food Flagship

 Croydon used food to: transform the environment, improve health, tackle obesity and reduce health inequalities in the borough.